bitnami/charts/bitnami/cloudnative-pg/README.md

 helm install my-release oci://registry-1.docker.io/bitnamicharts/cloudnative-pg
 ```

-Looking to use cloudnative-pg in production?
+Looking to use CloudNativePG in production?
 Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the commercial edition of the Bitnami catalog.

 ## Introduction

-This chart bootstraps a [cloudnative-pg](https://github.com/bitnami/containers/tree/main/bitnami/cloudnative-pg) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps a [CloudNativePG](https://github.com/bitnami/containers/tree/main/bitnami/cloudnative-pg) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.